carbon-language/carbon-lang/docs/design/README.md

 > -   Proposal
 >     [#1154: Destructors](https://github.com/carbon-language/carbon-lang/pull/1154)

-A destructor for a class is a custom code executed when the lifetime of a value of that type ends.
+A destructor for a class is custom code executed when the lifetime of a value of that type ends.
 They are defined with the `destructor` keyword followed by either `[me: Self]` or `[addr me: Self*]` (as is done with [methods](#methods)) and the block of code in the class definition, as in: